StableMann46/Demo/README.md

 * `git reset --hard hash` vs code aur git dono mese change hat jayega.

-# Another topic: Fork -- is a rough copy of our project.
+# Another topic: Fork
+* Fork is a rough copy of our project.
 And then pull request.
 Do all the changes in our github account and then merge it with actual project code.